 Let me show you how it went sewing Kraft Tex for the first time while I make this simple ‘leather look' key fob.

-How to make a Kraft Tex key fobSubscribe to the YouTube channel:
+How to Make a Kraft Tex Key Fob

 I think if I was to make this again, I would go for a piece 4 inches wide and fold it into quarters for the leather part of the strap.
 I was just worried to start with about how many layers my machine could sew – but 4 seems just fine with my regular needle.

-- Small scrap of fabric – 1.5 inches wide by 10 inches long
+- A small scrap of fabric – 1.5 inches wide by 10 inches long

 - Key fob hardware – 1 inch wide